typst-community/glossarium/README.md

 #### Fixed

-- Fixed a bug where there was 2 space after a reference by [@drupol](https://github.com/drupol) (16da5b5357926f716abfe09c4adc5805a6baa8c9)
+- Fixed a bug where there was 2 space after a reference.
+Contributed by [@drupol](https://github.com/drupol)

 ### 0.2.4

 #### Fixed

-- Fixed a bug where the reference would a long ref even when "long" was set to false by [@dscso](https://github.com/dscso) (e4644f4)
+- Fixed a bug where the reference would a long ref even when "long" was set to false.
+Contributed by [@dscso](https://github.com/dscso)

 #### Changed

-- The glossary appearance have been improved slightly (a1ee80e) by [@JuliDi](https://github.com/JuliDi)
+- The glossary appearance have been improved slightlyby.
+Contributed by [@JuliDi](https://github.com/JuliDi)

 ### Previous versions did not have a changelog entry